11 min read

 When your brain goes to shit, be prepared.

-Have this first aid kit ready so you can recovery as quickly and painlessly as possible.
+Have this first aid kit ready so you can recover as quickly and painlessly as possible.

 💡